-Courts in Texas operate on the presumption that frequent contact with both divorced parents serves the best interests of the children, and that this contact is best accomplished through a joint custody arrangement.
-But that’s just the starting point for a discussion that can quickly grow contentious.
-To ensure that your final child custody order reflects what’s best for you and your children, you need the advice of an experienced child custody attorney.
-For more than 12 years, Bradford L. Atkinson has helped parents through challenging child custody disputes with firm, principled negotiation and litigation.
+There are many common misconceptions about child custody cases here in Texas.
+Courts in Texas operate on the presumption that frequent contact with both parents serves the best interest of the children, and that this contact is best accomplished through a joint custody agreement.
+But that statement alone can quickly ignite a heated debate between parents.
+To ensure that your final custody order reflects what’s best for you and your children, it is important to understand child custody laws and what is considered in the “best interest” of the children.

-During and after divorce, disputes about the custodial parent’s ability to relocate are common.
-A custodial parent gets a job opportunity hundreds or thousands of miles away, and wants to revise the custody order to move the children away from the other parent.
-In some cases, a noncustodial parent may file motions to prevent a move out of state or beyond a certain radius.
-The custodial parent then must come up with a compelling reason for the relocation.
-Mr. Atkinson has fought and won cases for both custodial and noncustodial parents in the Conroe and Woodlands areas.
+Commonly, after a divorce, disputes about a parent’s ability to relocate become an issue.
+A parent gets what they consider to be a fantastic job opportunity and they want to revise the custody order to move the children away from the other parent.
+In that case, the other parent may file a request for the court to prevent a move out of state or beyond a certain distance.
+To win that suit, a parent must show the court a compelling reason for the relocation and request court approval.

 Other times, a parent changes employment and believes that a change in the custody order is necessary to continue to foster a positive relationship between them and the children because of the distance between them and/or the new work schedule they have.
 If agreements cannot be reached between the parents regarding possession, the parent may file a request for the court to change the current custody order regarding possession of the children.
 Mr. Atkinson has fought and won relocation cases for both custodial and noncustodial parents alike.